stripe-samples/accept-a-payment/custom-payment-flow/server/php/README.md

 composer install
 ```

-3. Copy config.ini.sample to config.ini and replace with your Stripe API keys
+3. Copy .env.example from root to .env and replace with your Stripe API keys

 ```
-cp config.ini.sample config.ini
+cp ../../.env.example .env
 ```

 4. Run the server locally